siaaia/RepData_PeerAssessment1/PA1_template.md

 ## 2. What is mean total number of steps taken per day?

 Make a histogram of the total number of steps taken each day.
-Calculate and report the median and mean steps per day.

 ```r